jhj0517/ComfyUI-jhj-Kokoro-Onnx/README.md

 ## Installation

-Search "ComfyUI jhj Kokoro Onnx Wrapper" in the Manager.
+Search "ComfyUI jhj Kokoro Onnx" in the Manager.

 Or if you want to install manually, follow the steps below:
 1. git clone repository into `ComfyUI\custom_nodes\`